Raff vs Linode (Akamai Cloud): Pricing, Features, and Use Cases

 Raff and Linode are both credible cloud infrastructure options, but they win on different dimensions.

-Raff is the stronger choice if your decision is driven by VM economics, unmetered bandwidth, and a cleaner infrastructure-first value proposition.
-When compared the right way — General Purpose against Shared CPU, CPU-Optimized against G7 Dedicated — Raff is materially cheaper across the plans most VPS buyers actually evaluate.
+Raff is the stronger choice if your decision is driven by VM economics, unmetered bandwidth, included backups, and a cleaner infrastructure-first value proposition.
+When compared the right way — General Purpose against Shared CPU, CPU-Optimized against Dedicated Compute — Raff remains materially cheaper across the plans most VPS buyers actually evaluate.

 For most buyers looking specifically at VPS and core cloud infrastructure, the practical takeaway is simple: choose Raff for lower-cost infrastructure and simpler bandwidth economics, or choose Linode for broader cloud platform depth and region reach.